machinable-org/machinable/docs/guide/components.md

 ## self.flags

-Flags are configuration values that are associated with the particular execution, for example the random seeds or worker ids.
+Flags are configuration values that are associated with the particular execution, for example the random seeds or worker IDs.
 They are accessible via the `self.flags` object, that supports the `.` object notation.
 You can add your own flags through basic assignment, e.g. ``self.flags.counter = 1``.
 To avoid name collision, all native machinable flags use UPPERCASE (e.g. ``self.flags.SEED``).

 ## self.store

-The observer interface `self.store` allows for the storing of data and results of the components.
-Note that you don't have to specify where the observer data is being stored.
-You can specify the store location before the execution and machinable will manage unique directories automatically.
-The data can later be retrieved using the [Observations](./observations.md) interface.
+The interface `self.store` allows for the storing of data and results of the components.
+Note that you don't have to specify where the data is being stored. machinable will manage unique directories automatically.
+The data can later be retrieved using the [Storage](./storage.md) interface.

 **Log**